openflighthpc/flight-job-service/api/docs/routes.md

 Renders the template against the provided date.

+Due to the underlining templating engine, this route could fail to render for various reasons including but not limited to:
+1. The client not sending all the required keys, or
+2. The template being misconfigured.

+The above errors SHOULD be resolved by the system administrator.
+The server expects render errors MAY occur and SHALL return in `422 - Unprocessable Entity`.
+This denotes the error occurred during rendering as opposed to a generic server error.

 NOTE: This route does not conform the JSON:API standard and behaves slightly differently.
 The authentication/ authorization process is the same however the response body will be empty.
 The other differences are shown below.

 ```